 Over the centuries many ancient tribes of Southern China migrated south to escape oppression, and five of these groups found their new home in Northern Thailand.
-Since that time, preservation of their culture has been a continuous struggle.
+Since that time, the preservation of their culture has been a continuous struggle.

-Today, as tourism in the region presents a way out of âtraditionalâ poverty and in many cases a way out of age-old identity, many of these tribes have found a positive way to balance the need for commerce with heritage.
+Today, as tourism in the region presents a way out of traditional poverty and in many cases a way out of age-old identity, many of these tribes have looked for a way to balance the need for commerce with heritage.

-Only an hourâs drive north of Chiang Mai, nestled in a rich green valley that time seems to have forgotten, is a Lisu tribal community that has managed to hold onto its cultural origins while benefiting from the progress of responsible tourism.
+Only an hours drive north of Chiang Mai, nestled in a fertile green valley that time seems to have forgotten, is a Lisu tribal community holding onto its cultural origins while benefiting from the progress of responsible tourism.

-Thereâs a tranquil and soothing atmosphere surrounding the settlement that is staffed and managed by a Lisu tribe.
-Built in traditional style with an eye for western comforts, the lodges overlook the lush fields of the valley and serve as your base-camp for a magical blend of adventure, relaxation and insight.
+There's a tranquil and soothing atmosphere surrounding the settlement that is staffed and managed by a Lisu tribe.
+Built-in traditional style with an eye for western comforts, the lodges overlook the lush fields of the valley and serve as a base to explore the countryside and learn a little about hill-tribe traditions.

 Eco/Adventure - This category covers gorgeous lodges in the jungle, comfortable safari camps and dreamy, but simple, beach cabanas.
 These places defy conventional categorisation: what is communing with nature to one person may be terrifying bugs to another!
 Many of these places are very comfortable and the service generally of a very high level - but please read the website review carefully and/or talk to us and be sure to have understood what you are letting yourselves in for!

 Map centered on Lisu Lodge.
 Zoom out to view other hotels (H) and experiences (E) in the area.